-They are your opinions, you own them.
+They are your thoughts and stories, you own them.
 You can edit or delete them at any time.

 WriteHere may use part or all of your writing to attract readers.
-If we use your writing in any promotion (a 'share' via social media, online media, print media), a link to your post will be included, thus you will be given proper attribution.
+If we use your writing in any promotion (a 'share' via social media, or any other medium), a link to your post will be included, thus you will be given proper attribution.